The information in this post applies to residential tenancies in England and Wales.

 Condition 5 The tenant, or a person residing in or visiting the dwelling-house, has been convicted of an offence under;

-Ground 8 | At the date of service of the notice and at the date of the hearing, the tenant has not paid the rent, and either rent is payable weekly or fortnightly and at least eight weeks’ rent is unpaid; or rent is payable monthly and at least two months’ rent is unpaid; or rent is payable quarterly and at least one quarter’s rent is more than three months in arrears.
+8 | At the date of service of the notice and at the date of the hearing, the tenant has not paid the rent, and either rent is payable weekly or fortnightly and at least eight weeks’ rent is unpaid; or rent is payable monthly and at least two months’ rent is unpaid; or rent is payable quarterly and at least one quarter’s rent is more than three months in arrears.
 Note: When claiming possession under this ground, it is advisable to cite more than one ground since, if the tenant pays off part of the arrears shortly before the hearing, this ground can no longer be proved and possession proceedings will have to be abandoned.
-It is, therefore, common practice to cite more than one ground for rent arrears (i.e. grounds 8, 10 & 11), if applicable, and to also wait until at least two months’ rent (or eight weeks in the case of a weekly tenancy) is unpaid before issuing the Section 8 Notice. |
+It is, therefore, common practice to cite more than one ground for rent arrears (i.e. grounds 8, 10 & 11), if applicable, and to also wait until at least two months’ rent (or eight weeks in the case of a weekly tenancy) is unpaid before issuing the Section 8 Notice. | 2 weeks |

-Ground 10 | Any amount of rent is in arrears at the date of service of the notice and remains unpaid on the date on which the proceedings for possession are begun. |
+10 | Any amount of rent is in arrears at the date of service of the notice and remains unpaid on the date on which the proceedings for possession are begun. | 2 weeks |

-Ground 11 | The tenant has repeatedly failed to pay rent. |
+11 | The tenant has repeatedly failed to pay rent. | 2 weeks |

-Ground 12 | The Tenant has breached any term of the tenancy agreement (other than one relating to the payment of rent). |
+12 | The Tenant has breached any term of the tenancy agreement (other than one relating to the payment of rent). | 2 weeks |

-Ground 13 | The property has deteriorated due to neglect by the tenant or by someone living with him and the tenant has failed to remove that person. |
+13 | The property has deteriorated due to neglect by the tenant or by someone living with him and the tenant has failed to remove that person. | 2 weeks |

-Ground 14 | The tenant or someone living with him has caused a nuisance to neighbours, visitors or others in the locality or has been convicted of using the property for immoral or illegal purposes or has been convicted of an indictable offence committed in the locality. |
+14 | The tenant or someone living with him has caused a nuisance to neighbours, visitors or others in the locality or has been convicted of using the property for immoral or illegal purposes or has been convicted of an indictable offence committed in the locality. | 2 weeks |

-Ground 14A | This ground is only open to registered social landlords or charitable housing trusts and can not be used by private landlords.
+14A | This ground is only open to registered social landlords or charitable housing trusts and can not be used by private landlords.
 The property is occupied by a couple and one of them has left due to violence or threats of violence from the other partner or from a member of that partner’s family who was living in the property also.
 This notice can only be used by a registered social landlord or a charitable housing trust.
-The tenant who has left must also be sent this notice. |
+The tenant who has left must also be sent this notice. | 2 weeks |

-Ground 15 | The furniture has been ill-treated by the tenant or by someone living with him and the tenant has failed to remove that person. |
+15 | The furniture has been ill-treated by the tenant or by someone living with him and the tenant has failed to remove that person. | 2 weeks |

-Ground 16 | This ground covers cases where the tenant was an employee of the landlord and has since left his employ.
-This case is rarely used as most resident employees are licensees and therefore not covered by the housing acts. |
+16 | This ground covers cases where the tenant was an employee of the landlord and has since left his employ.
+This case is rarely used as most resident employees are licensees and therefore not covered by the housing acts. | 2 months |

-Ground 17 | The landlord was induced to grant the tenancy by a false statement made knowingly or recklessly by either the tenant or a person acting at the tenant’s instigation. |
+17 | The landlord was induced to grant the tenancy by a false statement made knowingly or recklessly by either the tenant or a person acting at the tenant’s instigation. | 2 weeks |

-Once the Tenant receives the Notice
+Once the Tenant receives the Section 8 notice

-Once you have issued the section 8 notice on your tenant, you are required to wait until the notice has expired – this is the date you give on the notice.
-Approximately 80% of tenants leave after being served notice.
+Once the section 8 notice has been issued to the tenant, the landlord must wait until the notice has expired – this is the date provided in the notice.
+Approximately 80% of tenants leave after being served notice to avoid any court hearings.

-In most cases, once a tenant receives the 8 notice, they vacate the property, to avoid any court hearings.
-However, if this is not the case, the landlord should apply for a possession order from a court.
+However, if this is not the case (i.e. the tenant doesn’t vacate and/or clear any rent arrears), the landlord should apply for a possession order from a court.

-Does serving a Section 8 Guarantee A Possession Order?
+Does serving a Section 8 guarantee a Possession Order?

 Serving a section 8 notice does not guarantee that the court will grant a possession order for the tenant to vacate.
 It depends on which grounds are relied upon as well as the strength of the landlord’s argument.